How to make atomic literature notes using the Zettelkasten method

 If you want to learn more about this then consider subscribing to my YouTube channel, follow me on Twitter and join many others on the Autodidact and Mastery community where you can ask questions and share your learning.

-Interested in a Zettelkasten workbook to improve your understanding and techniques?
-Check out https://atomicnotetaking.com/.
+If you're interested in a Zettelkasten workbook to improve your understanding and techniques, then do consider checking out my book Atomic Note-Taking at https://www.atomicworkflows.com/atomic-note-taking/